 Apple's high-end MacBook Pro models appear to be affected by supply shortages in major Chinese manufacturing cities, while iPhone SE stocks have not yet been affected.

-In a Tweet on Wednesday, analyst Ming-Chi Kuo notes that delivery times for Apple's new MacBook Pro are extending by three to five weeks after authorities in Shanghai and Kunshan declared Covid-19 lockdowns that halted production.
-Interestingly, delivery times for the new iPhone SE have not yet extended.
+In a Tweet In a report on Wednesday, analyst Ming-Chi Kuo notes that delivery times for Apple's new MacBook Pro are increasing by three to five weeks after authorities in Shanghai and Kunshan declared Covid-19 lockdowns, halting production.
+Interestingly, delivery times for the new iPhone SE have not yet increased.
 Kuo suspects this is because current inventories of the model are sufficient to meet what he calls "weak demand."
-This is in contrast to the MacBook Pro, which Kuo says has seen good demand since its launch.
-The iPhone SE is produced by Pegatron, which is affected by the closures in Shanghai and Kunshan.
+This contrasts with the MacBook Pro, which Kuo says has seen good demand since its launch.
+The iPhone SE is produced by Pegatron, which has been affected by the shutdowns in Shanghai and Kunshan.

 New iPhone SE arouses little interest